jessy-ledu/jessy-ledu.github.io/_projects/(4) machine-learning-rna-prediction_embedded.md

 ### Training Summary

-The model converges smoothly over 20 epochs, with training and validation losses decreasing in parallel—evidence of stable optimization and good generalization.
+The model trains cleanly for over 20 epochs, and the close alignment of the training and validation losses suggests stable optimization and robust generalization.

 Below is the output of the callbacks implemented in the custom loop:
 ```text